ramate-io/oac/README.md

 We recommend those new to the paradigm review the latest [OGUIDE](./oguide/oera-000-000-000-dulan/oguide-000-000-000/README.md).

 OAC is intended to be conceptually oriented and implementation agnostic.
-Before contributing to this repository, consider whether your intents are implementation specific by reviewing the following:
+Befospec contributing to this repository, consider whether your intents are implementation specific by reviewing the following:

 OAC also refers to the organization that manages this repository.